Nancy Haegel is center director of the Materials Science Center in the Materials,

-As a professor, Dr. Haegel received the UCLA TRW Excellence in Teaching Award, the Alpha Sigma Nu Teacher of the Year Award at Fairfield University, and the NPS Schieffelin Award for Teaching Excellence.
+As a professor, Haegel received the UCLA TRW Excellence in Teaching Award, the Alpha Sigma Nu Teacher of the Year Award at Fairfield University, and the Naval Postgraduate School's Schieffelin Award for Teaching Excellence.
 She received the 2004 APS Prize to a Faculty Member for Research in an Undergraduate Institution.
-Haegel was a Humboldt Foundation Scholar in 2000 and a Fulbright Senior Scholar at Hebrew University in 2012.
-She is the author of approximately 125 publications and three book chapters.
-Haegel received her undergraduate degree from the University of Notre Dame and her doctorate in materials science and engineering from the University of California at Berkeley, under the direction of Professor Eugene Haller.
+Haegel was a Humboldt Foundation Scholar, a Fulbright Senior Scholar at Hebrew University, and a Kellogg Foundation Fellow.
+She is the author of approximately 140 publications.
+She received her undergraduate degree from the University of Notre Dame and her doctorate in materials science and engineering from the University of California at Berkeley.

 View all NREL publications for Nancy Haegel.